Home with a shingle roof at sunset overlooking the water.

 If your roof is difficult to access (e.g., tall, steep, or obstructed), contractors may need special equipment, which adds to labor costs.

-Close-up view of a CeDUR Shiloh roof with realistic wood-grain detail.
+Close-up view of a CEDUR Shiloh roof with realistic wood-grain detail.

 Before choosing a roofing material, it’s important to understand the pros and cons of each option available to Michigan homeowners.